I'm an Australian mother who writes in her free time. I enjoy writing lifestyle and "how-to" articles.

 The Dog Owner May Not Be Aware of the Problem

-Some people will make a formal complaint without speaking to their neighbour as they are too fearful to approach them.
+Some people will make a formal complaint without speaking to their neighbour because they are too fearful to approach them.
 This might be understandable, but it might also cause greater distress for the dog owner who may not be aware of the problem their pet is causing you.
 It may come as a shock to them when they answer their door one day and are greeted by a government official.
 How would you like it?
-Others, due to the same worries, will just put up with the dog's barking and not say anything.

 Why Writing a Letter Is a Good Option